jubril4/HoneyPot-/README.md

 ### Database Backup (Required)

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?
+SQL is the RDBMS that the MHN_Admin uses and the information that is exported by the JSON file is information of the analyzed attacks that were caught by the MHN admin VM.

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*